 Tolerance is a basic principle of Islam.
 It is a religious and moral duty.
 It does not mean concession.
-It does not mean a lack of principles or lack of seriousness about one’s principles.
+It does not mean a lack of principles or a lack of seriousness about one’s principles.
 Sometimes it is advocated that people are tolerant of things that they do not care about.
 But this is not the case in Islam.
-Islam is a religion of compassion and preaches tolerance for all, irrespective of their cast color and creed.
+Islam is a religion of compassion and preaches tolerance for all, irrespective of their cast colour and creed.
 Tolerance is manifest in every aspect of Islam as well as in every measure taken by the Messenger (PBUH).
+Allah says:

 ثُمَّ جَعَلْنَاكَ عَلَىٰ شَرِيعَةٍ مِّنَ الْأَمْرِ فَاتَّبِعْهَا وَلَا تَتَّبِعْ أَهْوَاءَ الَّذِينَ لَا يَعْلَمُونَ

 Tolerance means ‘’to bear.’’
 As a concept, it refers to respect, acceptance, and appreciation of the rich diversity of cultures, forms of expression and ways of being human.
-Tolerance and patience are traits of the soul of every Muslim, a part of his Iman (belief) in the religion of Islam, acknowledging the unparallel sovereignty of our one and only true creator, called in Arabic as “Allah.”
+Tolerance and patience are traits of the soul of every Muslim, a part of his Iman (belief) in the religion of Islam, acknowledging the unparallel sovereignty of our one and only true creator, called in Arabic “Allah.”

 يَسِّرَا وَلَا تُعَسِّرَا وَبَشِّرَا وَلَا تُنَفِّرَا وَتَطَاوَعَا وَلَا تَخْتَلِفَا